evert/evert.github.com/_posts/2015/2015-02-03-whats-in-a-link.md

     /**
      * Returns a list of attributes that describe the target URI.
      *
-     * The list should be specified as a key-value list, both specified as
+     * The list should be specified as a key-value list.
-     * strings.
      *
      * There is no formal registry of the values that are allowed here, and
      * validity of values is depdendent on context.